-- If you are on macOS Catalina and above, and your projects are in a subdirectory of the ~/Documents directory or on an external drive, you must grant "Full Disk Access" privilege to /sbin/nfsd in the Privacy settings in the System Preferences.
+- If you are on macOS, and your projects are in a subdirectory of the ~/Documents or ~/Desktop directories or on an external drive, you must grant "Full Disk Access" privilege to /sbin/nfsd in the Privacy settings in the System Preferences.
 On the "Full disk access" section, click the "+" and add

 /sbin/nfsdas shown here: